← Back to Articles

 Effective tax rate

-The effective rate keeps falling as income rises because social contributions are fixed once the cap is hit.
+The chart uses the ordinary 25% category.
+Its effective rate keeps falling as income rises because social contributions are fixed once the cap is hit.
 At 120,000 EUR the marginal rate on each additional euro is just 7.5% — only the 10% income tax on 75% of income, with social already fully capped.
+For qualifying 40% income, the comparable marginal rate above the cap is 6%.

 The social insurance cap in detail